 - Type — the data type (String, Number, Boolean).

-- Input Type — how the field is rendered (text, password, etc.).
+- Input Type — how the field is rendered (Text, Secure Text, Dropdown, Toggle, URL).

 - Description — a short hint about what value to provide.